 Our work will continue to take into consideration up-to-date research on teaching and learning, innovative ideas and practices from other high-performing national and international education systems, and previous work with our education stakeholders.

-Our surveys and other public engagement opportunities have helped us gather feedback from Albertans on previous curriculum, the direction of future curriculum, and draft elements of curriculum to date.
+Surveys and other public engagement opportunities have helped gather feedback from Albertans on previous curriculum, the direction of future curriculum, and draft elements of curriculum to date.

 Fall 2016 curriculum survey